 The game takes about half an hour to play, and kids will probably flip through the cards long after to see what other interesting facts await them.
 For families that are going on a road trip IRL, Game of the States can be transformed to a travel game to accompany them along the way.
 Ditch the board and the accessories, and grab the stack of state cards.
 Now, families have a state trivia game that will take any traffic nightmare and turn it into fun.

-Stephanie Grassullo is an assistant editor at Adventure Publishing Group.
+Stephanie Grassullo is an associate editor at Adventure Publishing Group.
 In addition to handling toy and licensing news and updates for The Toy Book and The Licensing Book, Stephanie also writes toy reviews and commentaries for the Toy Insider.

 When she’s not binge-watching old episodes of Gossip Girl, Stephanie is always game for Boggle tournaments—she’s the titleholder Boggle champion in her family, and proud of it!

 Stephanie firmly believes that there is no awkward moment that can’t be remedied with the help of Bop It.
 To get to know her better, follow her on Twitter @steph_grass.